lmc-eu/spirit-design-system/packages/web-react/src/components/Grid/README.md

 listing with 3 columns is easier to set using `cols="3"` on the `Grid` component than setting `columnStart` and `columnEnd` on each `GridItem`.

+### Grid Placement Props: `columnStart`, `columnEnd`, `rowStart`, `rowEnd`
+These props control the placement of grid items within a CSS Grid layout by specifying where the item starts and ends in rows and columns:

+- `columnStart`: Specifies the vertical grid line where the item begins.
+- `columnEnd`: Specifies the vertical grid line where the item ends.
+The item spans up to, but does not include, this grid line.
+For example, if columnEnd is "3", the item ends at the line before the third column.
+- `rowStart`: Specifies the horizontal grid line where the item begins.
+- `rowEnd`: Specifies the horizontal grid line where the item ends.
+The item spans up to, but does not include, this grid line.
+For example, if rowEnd is "4", the item ends at the line before the fourth row.

+These props align with their respective CSS Grid properties, providing precise control over grid item placement.
+Learn more in the [MDN CSS Grid][grid-mdn] documentation.

 Basic example usage:

 ```jsx